Assistance programs in Sherburne County.

 Community Aid Elk River (CAER) offers holiday programs, gifts, meals, and dinners.
 The non-profit provides limited financial assistance and cash grants after all other resources have been exhausted by the individual.
 Food and information is offered too.
 Dial (763) 441-1020

 Salvation Army of Sherburne offers several assistance programs and social services for Elks River, St. Cloud, and the entire central Minnesota region.
-Some of the aid can be considered as more basic needs, such as clothing, food, meals and free school supplies.
-Other emergency assistance in Sherburne Can be provided for paying energy bills, rent, and housing costs.
+Some of the free basic needs or financial aid can be considered as more basic needs, such as clothing, food, meals and free school supplies.
+Other emergency assistance in Sherburne can be provided for paying energy bills, rent, and housing costs.
 Or contact a social worker for self-sufficiency, such as job training, income tax preparation, and referrals to government assistance.
-Continue reading.
+Continue reading St. Cloud area Salvation Army programs.

 Food assistance and clothing in Sherburne County